exasol/public-knowledgebase/Database-Features/transaction-system.md

 ## Additional References

-## How to obtain information on a conflict within EXASolution?
+## How to obtain information on a conflict within Exasol?

-There are three system tables with information on transaction conflicts within EXASolution.
+There are three system tables with information on transaction conflicts within Exasol.

 * EXA_DBA_TRANSACTION_CONFLICTS contains information on all conflicts.
 	+ Which sessions are involved?